 The Compensation Committee of our Board regularly reviews and assesses the compensation levels of our non-employee directors, with the assistance of its external compensation consultant.
-Our Board has adopted a director compensation policy for our non-employee directors who are not affiliated with our stockholders, who we refer to below as our "Independent Directors," which became effective in connection with our IPO.
+Our Board has adopted a director compensation policy for our non-employee directors who are not affiliated with our stockholders, who we refer to below as our "Independent Directors."
 Pursuant to this policy, which was last amended by our Board in January 2021, our Independent Directors receive the compensation described below.